Zimmerman verdict gives U.S. cable networks rare Saturday boost

 The networks typically average fewer than 650,000 viewers over the course of the 10 p.m. to 1 a.m. time slot on Saturday.

-Florida neighborhood watchman Zimmerman, 29 and part Hispanic, was acquitted of murdering 17-year-old African-American Trayvon Martin in a case that has roused intense feelings on gun control and race in the United States.
+Florida neighbourhood watchman Zimmerman, 29 and part Hispanic, was acquitted of murdering 17-year-old African-American Trayvon Martin in a case that has roused intense feelings on gun control and race in the United States.

 Twenty-First Century Fox Inc's Fox News Channel drew the largest audience with about 3.7 million viewers during the 10 o'clock hour, according to Nielsen data.